skiffer/hydra-docgpt.ai/docs/gpt-for-sheets.md

 ---
 layout: docs_layouts/default
-title: GPT for Sheets
+title: GPT for Sheets brings GPT-3 and GPT-4 into your Google Sheets
 nav_order: 2
 has_children: true
 permalink: /docs/gpt-for-sheets
 description: GPT for Sheets is an AI writer and assistant tailored for Google Sheets.
 It allows seamless integration of ChatGPT directly into Google Sheets.
-This system is developed on the foundation of OpenAI ChatGPT and leverages both GPT-3 and GPT-4 models.
+This service is developed on the foundation of OpenAI ChatGPT and leverages both GPT-3 and GPT-4 models.
 ---

 # GPT for Sheets